 Do More With Apple Cider Vinegar

 4. Rice Vinegar

 As you might imagine, we keep rice wine vinegar in our pantry for when we're doing Asian cooking.
 It's essential for most dipping sauces and has a lighter, sweeter flavor than other vinegars.

 White wine vinegar is different from harsh distilled white vinegar.
 While it isn't as flavorful as its red counterpart, it lightens and brightens rich sauces and vinaigrettes without overpowering the other flavors in the dish.

 All these vinegars will keep in your pantry almost forever, so don't worry about needing to use them up very quickly.
 Invest in a bottle of each of these vinegars, and you'll be set for almost any recipe that comes along!

 What other kinds of vinegar do you like to have on hand?

 Updated from a post originally published in January 2010.

-(Image credits: Christine Gallary; Faith Durand; Tara Mataraza Desmond; Emily Ho; Nealey Dozier)
+(Image credits: Christine Gallary; Faith Durand; Tara Mataraza Desmond; Emily Han; Nealey Dozier)